 Scented Candles or Lightbulbs

-I’ve written a post on Sustainable Ethical Candles which you can read here.
+I’ve written an article on Sustainable Ethical Candles which you can read here.
 This is a very popular way for people to fragrance their home but if you don’t want to be tied to a particular scent you can just place a few drops of oil-based essential oils on an unscented candle for temporary fragrance.
 Even simpler still put a couple of drops on a non-LED lightbulb, switch it on and let it infuse the room.
 I say non-LED because they don’t heat up and you need warmth to release the fragrance.

 At this juncture I should mention the risk with some fragrances including some essential oils.
 Limonene, which is naturally present in citrus fragrances converts to formaldehyde, a know carcinogen, when used indoors.
 Houseplants do counteract the impact of limonene to an extent but personally I prefer to avoid in the first instance if possible.